 Most video-based dating in the USA follows a simple pattern.
 First, two people connect through text.
 Then, if the conversation feels easy and mutual, they move into a short video call before deciding whether to meet offline.

 Text is useful, but it hides too much.
-It does not show timing, body language, eye contact, or how two people naturally react to each other in real time.
+It does not show timing, body language, facial expressions, voice, eye contact, or how two people naturally react to each other in real time.
 That is why many conversations that feel interesting in text become clearly weak once people finally speak face to face.

 Video chat helps reveal that sooner.
-It shows whether the interaction flows naturally, whether both people feel relaxed, and whether the attraction is still there when communication becomes more direct.
+It shows whether the interaction flows naturally, whether both people feel relaxed, and whether attraction is still there when communication becomes more direct.

 No. Video chat is extremely useful in long-distance relationships, but it is also common in local dating now.
 Many people in the USA use it before a first date simply to make sure the conversation feels real enough to continue.